Introduction

 Signs

 The classic physical findings in cardiac tamponade are included in Beck’s triad of hypotension, jugular venous distension, and muffled heart sounds.
-Pulses paradoxus, which is a decrease in systolic blood pressure by more than 10 mm Hg with inspiration is an important physical exam finding that suggests a pericardial effusion is causing cardiac tamponade.
+Pulses paradoxus, which is a decrease in systolic blood pressure by more than 10 mm Hg with inspiration, is an important physical exam finding that suggests a pericardial effusion is causing cardiac tamponade.
 When fluid compresses the heart and impairs filling, the interventricular septum bows toward the left ventricle during inspiration due to increased venous return to the right side of the heart.
-This further decreases the left ventricle space leading to decreased left ventricular preload and stroke volume.
+This further decreases the left ventricle space, leading to decreased left ventricular preload and stroke volume.
 The challenge with making the diagnosis of tamponade with clinical signs alone is difficult since they are neither sensitive nor specific.[5][6]
+The jugular vein waveform in cardiac tamponade shows steep X and Y descents, known as Friedrich sign.

 Evaluation

 Once a diagnosis of pericarditis is made or there is a concern for cardiac tamponade, a bedside echocardiogram should be performed to evaluate the extent of the effusion and look for signs of tamponade.
 Evidence on echocardiogram supporting tamponade would include right ventricular collapse or bowing of the intraventricular septum.
-If myocarditis is of concern computed tomography or cardiovascular magnetic MRI.
+If myocarditis is of concern, computed tomography or cardiovascular magnetic MRI should be done.

 Treatment / Management

 Acute pericarditis often responds to treating the underlying cause.
 High-dose NSAIDs, with or without colchicine, tapered down over weeks is the first-line treatment.
-High dose aspirin (ASA) should be used in the post-myocardial infarction Dressler syndrome.
+High-dose aspirin (ASA) should be used in the post-myocardial infarction Dressler syndrome.
 The response is often assessed clinically based on symptom relief.
-Corticosteroids are not recommended as first-line therapy in most patients as it can increase the risk of recurrent pericarditis.
-Patients on the corticosteroid for recurrent pericarditis, steroid-sparing immunosuppressive agents (azathioprine or intravenous immunoglobulin) may be considered.[7]
+Corticosteroids are not recommended as first-line therapy in most patients as they can increase the risk of recurrent pericarditis.
+For patients on the corticosteroid for recurrent pericarditis, steroid-sparing immunosuppressive agents (azathioprine or intravenous immunoglobulin) may be considered.[7]

 The treatment of cardiac tamponade is pericardiocentesis.
 During this procedure, a needle is advanced through the chest wall into the pericardium.
 The procedure may be done blindly or with guidance from ultrasonography or fluoroscopy.
 Hemodynamically unstable patients warrant the use of pericardiocentesis without imaging.
 Surgical drainage is required if the heart cannot be reached by a needle, clotted hemopericardium, intrapericardial bleeding, or thoracic conditions that make needle drainage difficult or ineffective.[8].
 Definitive treatment to prevent further occurrence is achieved with a pericardial window, a surgical procedure performed by a cardiothoracic surgeon.